 Rogue Fitness has grown into the premier fitness equipment manufacturer in the world and a majority of their equipment is still made right here in the USA.

-I used to say that the Rogue 2.0 bar was the best bar available, but I think the Ohio Bar has edged it out not because it’s necessarily a better bar, but because there are so many options.
-In reality, they are basically the same bar, but the Ohio Bar has bronze bushings which I do prefer.
-The Ohio Bar also comes in more options for finishes, like the cerakote Ohio Bar and the Rogue Fitness Stainless Steel Ohio Bar (pictured above), both of which offer a little more durability and a higher price tag.
+GGR founder Coop Mitchell says about the bar, “I think the Ohio Bar has edged out the Rogue 2.0 bar not because it’s necessarily a better bar, but because there are so many options.”
+In reality, they are basically the same bar, but the Ohio Bar has bronze bushings, which he prefers for a slower controlled spin.
+The Ohio Bar also comes in more options for finishes, earning a 5 out of 5 for its coatings—like the cerakote Ohio Bar and the Rogue Fitness Stainless Steel Ohio Bar, both of which offer a little more durability and a higher price tag.

-RELATED: Rogue Ohio Bar vs Rogue Power Bar.
+RELATED: Rogue Ohio Bar vs Rogue Power Bar

 Rogue Ohio Power Bar end cap and ROgue Ohio Bar end cap

 Really, you can use the Ohio Bar for anything: CrossFit, powerlifting, weightlifting, and general training.
 There isn’t center knurling, which might annoy some powerlifters, but that’s also what makes it ideal for an all-around barbell.
-The rest of the knurling, however, is about the medium, or even slightly passive.
-With chalk, the bar grips great, but it won’t rip your hands to shreds.
+The rest of the knurling, however, is about the medium, or even slightly passive, earning a 4.5 out of 5.
+“With a little bit of chalk, the bar grips great, but it won’t rip your hands to shreds either,” Coop adds.
 Also, the knurling goes all the way to the collar, which is ideal for people with long arms/mobility issues or those who otherwise need the full length.

 Nearly all Rogue barbells come with lifetime warranties that they stand behind, which is one of the reasons that the brand’s bars usually top my list.
 Rogue, by and large, makes the best weightlifting barbells in the world.

-Read my full Rogue Ohio Bar review.
+Read our full Rogue Ohio Bar review.

 Bar weight20 kg